61131/nginx-http-est/README.md

 * **default:** `none`
 * **context:** `location`

-Enables HTTP-based client authorization based upon the result of a subrequest sent to `<uri>`.
+Sets URI location for HTTP-based client authorization.

 The EST server MAY request HTTP-based client authentication.
 This request can be in addition to successful TLS client authentication if mandated by EST server configuration.
 Alternatively, HTTP-based client authentication may be used in situations where an EST client did not successfully complete TLS client authentication - This may occur where the EST client is enrolling for the first time or if the certificates available to the EST client cannot be used for TLS client authentication.